 Sharing is a wonderful way for children to get to know each other, to show interest and to develop the vocabulary for noticing and conversation.
 But doing this well takes practice for both speakers and audience.
 Here are some ways to help enliven this part of the meeting and pace it to the needs of the group:

-Again, I tend to choose Morning Meeting activities based on the needs and day-to-day moods of the group.
+Try to choose Morning Meeting activities based on the needs and day-to-day moods of the group.
 Activities that involve pantomime and motion can help harness and channel restless energy.
-I am always struck by how much children love fast-paced games that involve quick ups and downs and ins and outs, but also require them to pay attention.
+Most students love fast-paced games that involve quick ups and downs and ins and outs, but also require them to pay attention.
 Here are two activities that fit this description:

 Everyone sings the song “My Bonny Lies Over the Ocean.”
-Whenever words beginning with a “b” are sung, children alternate between sitting and standing.
+Whenever students sing words beginning with a “b,” they alternate between sitting and standing.
 For example: “My Bonny (stand) lies over the ocean.
 My Bonny (sit) lies over the sea . . .”

 The words to the song are: